Learn why this is the correct answer

-Fortunately, the worm wasn't released into the wild and was instead sent to antivirus companies who concluded that it seemed harmless in its current state and was created a group of hackers known as 29A as a proof of concept for attention.
+Also known as Caribe, SymbOS/Cabir, and other names, the malware required users to accept it as a file transfer.
+In some instances, it would repeatedly display prompts until the user was forced to agree.
+Fortunately, the worm was not released into the wild; instead, it was sent to antivirus companies.
+They concluded that it was harmless in its current state and was created by a group of hackers known as 29A as a proof of concept to garner attention.